CALL FOR ARTISTS: ARTIST IN RESIDENCE

 October 3 – November 28, 2022

 Richmond Hill Public Library (RHPL) invites professional visual artists to apply for our Virtual Artist in Residence program.
-Artists are invited to share their skills and artistic vision with the Richmond Hill community and examine the role that public libraries can play in the artistic process.
-Applications must be submitted by June 28, 2019.
+Artists are invited to share their skills and artistic vision with the Richmond Hill community through the preparation and delivery of community workshops/courses.
+The application period begins June 13, 2022.